dddrrreee/cs140e-23win/labs/3-gpio/EXTENSIONS.md

 Note:

+- If you need access to the writeup, we can add you to the repo.
 - You will need a `libpi` and a few other things so you have `printk`.
   We can get you this.